-Ground and other lease income-Ground and other lease income includes rent earned from leasing land and buildings owned by us to our tenants.
-Ground and other lease income is recognized on the straight-line method of accounting, generally from the later of the date the lessee takes possession of the space and it is ready for its intended use or the date of acquisition of the asset subject to existing leases.
+Operating lease income-Our leases have all been determined to be operating leases.
+Operating lease income is recognized on the straight-line method of accounting, generally from the later of the date the lessee takes possession of the space and it is ready for its intended use or the date of acquisition of the asset subject to existing leases.
 Accordingly, contractual lease payment increases are recognized evenly over the term of the lease.
-The periodic difference between ground and other lease income recognized under this method and contractual lease payment terms is recorded as deferred ground and other lease income receivable and is included in "Deferred ground and other lease income receivable, net" on our consolidated and combined balance sheets.
-We are also entitled to percentage rent pursuant to some of its leases and records percentage rent as ground and other lease income when earned.
-Ground and other lease income also includes the amortization of finite lived intangible assets and liabilities, which are amortized over the period during which the assets or liabilities are expected to contribute directly or indirectly to the future cash flows of the business acquired.
+The periodic difference between lease income recognized under this method and contractual lease payment terms is recorded as deferred operating lease income receivable and is included in "Deferred expenses and other assets, net" on our combined balance sheets.
+We are also entitled to percentage rent pursuant to some of our leases and record percentage rent as operating lease income when earned.